AayanKhan949/Levita/README.md

 Refer to Source Code/levita_source.ino for complete code..

-**NOTE FOR REVIEWERS**: *Kindly refer to CAD.md in the CAD folder for detailed understanding of the project and better understanding about it*
+**NOTE FOR REVIEWERS**: *Kindly refer to CAD.md in the CAD folder for detailed understanding of the project and better understanding about it.
+The .step files of LEVITA are uploaded in this Google Drive link :https://drive.google.com/drive/folders/1LsJ3b1WP17QoAA-G7loWGQeGdtx5VZEn?usp=sharing.*

 Hurrahh!
 You have finally replicated Levita...